taariqnazar/obsidian/Reinforcement Learning.md

 On-policy distribution: In some sense a distribution of how important we find a state.
 It is used to calculate the Mean Square Value Error VE.
 Typically, it is chosen to be the amount of time spent in a state.

 State aggregation, i.e grouping states.

+Memory based function approximation is a non-parametric method, where one stores data and queries data in the vicinity for instance to computed the value for the given state.